 He sets the captives free Bible verse Template - Trees By Bike

-He came to set the captives free - Trees By Bike
+He has come to set captives free Psalms Christian Love Behind Bars - Trees By Bike